awsdocs/aws-greengrass-developer-guide/doc_source/comms-test.md

    For more information, see [Troubleshooting AWS IoT Greengrass](gg-troubleshooting.md)\.

 This is the end of the basic tutorial\.
-You should now understand the AWS IoT Greengrass programming model and its fundamental concepts, including AWS IoT Greengrass cores, groups, subscriptions, devices, and the deployment process for Lambda functions running at the edge\.
+You should now understand the AWS IoT Greengrass programming model and its fundamental concepts, including AWS IoT Greengrass cores, groups, subscriptions, client devices, and the deployment process for Lambda functions running at the edge\.

 You can delete the DynamoDB table and the Greengrass Lambda functions and subscriptions\.
 To stop communications between the AWS IoT Greengrass core device and the AWS IoT cloud, open a terminal on the core device and run one of the following commands:
 + To shut down the AWS IoT Greengrass core device: